mozilla/fxa-sms-forecast/README.md

 ## Usage Example
 Definitely liable to change, but as of now:
-`python forecast_sms.py [days_out_to_predict] [q_upper_limit]`
+`python forecast_sms.py [q_upper_limit]`

 e.g.

-`python forecast_sms.py 7 0`
+`python forecast_sms.py 0`

-where `7` is how  many **days** after the last hour in your data to predict out.
-Predictions that are generated are hour by hour.
-Obviously predictions will be worse the further out you try to predict.
-If you don't include the hours it will spit out 24 by default.

-The last optional parameter controls whether a search is done for better model parameters.
+An optional parameter controls whether a search is done for better model parameters.
 The larger the number the more it will search, with numbers > 10 taking a long time.
 If the this parameter is 0 or omitted, a pre-defined set of parameters that I've found to to work decently will be used instead.

-I suggest trying the default parameters first, then if need be setting the last parameter to 5 and see if the AIC improves (lower the better).
+I suggest trying without any parameter first, then if need be setting the last parameter to 5 and see if the AIC improves (lower the better).

 ## Data Output Format (Predictions)